Puranic Stories of Sri Dharbarnyeswara Temple and Sri Saneeswara Baghavan Thirunallar Temple, Karaikal

-In days of yore, when the sages implored to suggest to them a suitable site on earth to perform the Satra yaga, the latter rolled out a Chakra [nemi] made of darbha [Kusa grass] which stopped at a forest [aranya] thus indicating that it was an ideal place for them to do their penance.
-The became known as the Naimisharanys.
+In the days of yore, when the sages implored to suggests them a suitable site on earth to perform the Satra yaga, the later rolled out a Chakra [nemi] made of Darbha [Kusa grass] which stopped at a forest [aranya] thus, indicating that it was an ideal place for them to do their penance.
+Then it became known as the Naimisharanys.
 According to another version it was called Naimisharanya.
-Because of the annihilation by the Lord here of holdes of Asuras in minute [Nlmisha].
+Because of the annihilation by the Lord here are holds of Asuras in a minute [Nimisha].

 1) THE CURSE

-A king of the Kalinga country who was cursed to take the form of a wild elephant along with his queen and prince and Roam about in the wilderness because of an unpremeditated slight he offered to Sage Bhagava shed his animal existence along with the members of his family by Sage Narada’s intercession who had directed the accursed king to go to Darbharanyeswara and manage to get a drop of the water fall on his body from the head of a pilgrim who just had a dip in the sacred Brahma Thirtha.
+A king of the Kalinga country who was cursed to take the form of a wild elephant along with his queen and prince are roaming about in the wilderness because of an unpremeditated slight that he offered to the Sage Bhagava that shed his animal existence along with the members of his family by Sage Narada’s intercession who had directed the accursed king to go to Darbharanyeswara and manage to get a drop of the water fall on his body from the head of a pilgrim who just had a dip in the sacred Brahma Thirtha.

-Accordingly, the King his Consort and son were transformed to the former elves.
-When a drop of his sacred water fell on them from the head of a pilgrim who was mopping his wet hair just after a bath in the sacred tank.
+Accordingly the King, his Consort and son were transformed to the former elves.
+When a few drop of his sacred water fell on them from the head of a pilgrim who was mopping his wet hair just after a bath in the sacred tank.

 2) NALAS REDEMPTION

-Nala the handsome and brave king of Nishadha was married to Damayanthi, the Princess of Vidardha she choose him as her Lord in preference to celestials Jndra.
-Varuna, Agni and Yama, Shani who also had an eye on marrying Damayanthi became enraged at this.
+Nala, the handsome and the brave king of Nishadha was married to Damayanthi, the Princess of Vidardha.
+She chose him as her Lord in preference to celestials Indra, Varuna, Agni and Yama.
+Shani, who also had an eye on marrying Damayanthi became enraged at this.
 He reviled the gods for allowing a mortal to wed Damayanthi and vowed, out of sheer spite, to bring about their separation and ruin Nala also.
-But he had to wait for twelve long years before he could find any flaw in Nala whose adherence to just ce, probity and righteousness and strict observance of religious were impeccable generally.
-On the commission of a breach in the performance of his morning ablutions on a certain dry Shani took hold of him at once.
-Thence commenced Nala’s misfortunes.
+But, he had to wait for twelve long years before he could find any flaws in Nala whose adherence to just probity and righteousness and strict observance of religious were impeccable generally.
+On the commission of a breach in the performance of his morning ablutions on a certain dry Saneeshwaran took hold of him at once.
+Then, he commenced Nala’s misfortunes.
 He played a game of dice with the wicked Pushkara.
-He had staked his kingdom and lost but continued the game unmindful of the counsels of the virtuous wife fondly hoping to succeed at one stage to another, Ultimately losing everything Nala left his kingdom and wildernesses.
-Later, he forsock his wife also, who stood steadfast his companion all through, on a pitch dark night while she was asleep and wended his way through the dense forest.
-And espying a bigserpant caught ina forest fire writhing in agony, he resuced it.
-The serpant Karkotaka in return bit Nala its own rescuer, whose body was suddenly transformed into that of a dark dwarf.
-Karkotaka told him that this transformation in his physical appearance was a service rendered to him in his own interest, which eventual happenings in his life would prove to be correct, and also gave him a snake skin by donning which Nala could assume his original from at will.
-He also advised him to go to King Ritupanna of Ayodhya and learn from him the tricks employed in the play of the game of dice.
-Progressing further.
-Nala reached Ayodhya and his dentity being unrecognisable on account of the physical change effected by the snake bite, he appreached King Ritupanna under the name Bahuka and sought of him employment.
+He had staked his kingdom and lost but continued the game unmindful of the counsels of the virtuous wife fondly hoping to succeed at one stage to another.
+Ultimately, losing everything Nala left his kingdom and wildernesses.
+Later, he forsook his wife also, who stood fast his companion all through, on a pitch dark night while she was asleep and wended his way through the dense forest.
+And espying a big serpent caught in a forest fire writhing in agony, he rescued it.
+The serpent Karkotaka in return bit Nala its own rescuer, whose body was suddenly transformed into that of a dark dwarf.
+Karkotaka told him that this transformation in his physical appearance was a service rendered to him in his own interest, which eventual happenings in his life would prove to be correct, and also gave him a snake skin by donning which Nala could assume his original form at will.
+He also advised him to go to the King Ritupanna of Ayodhya and learn from him the tricks employed in the play of the game of dice.
+Progressing further, Nala reached Ayodhya and his density being unrecognizable account of the physical change effected by the snake bite.
+He approached King Ritupanna under the name Bahuka and sought of him employment.
 He was given one which was that of the king’s charioteer, Ritupanna little suspecting that Bahuka was no other than Nala.
-A king royal who had not his compeer in the three worlds in the art of horsemanship.
+A king royal who had not his compeere in the three worlds in the art of horsemanship.

-Now for Damayandhi, she was greatly distressed at Nala’s desernion of her and roamed about the forest until she came upon a caravan whose members were very hospitable to her and agreed to take her to the neighbouring city the next morning.
-But as ill luck would have it, that night mad elephant attacked the caravan and killed the merchants.
-When the foriorn Damayanthi came forward voluntarily to give herself up to the animal preferring death the widbeast became submissive and went its way doing her no harm.
-Trusting in God, Damayanthi resumed her journey and reached the city of Chedi whose Queen captivated by the bewitching beauty of Damayanthi allowed her to emain with her as her companion and maid in the meantime some of the messengers of King Bhima of Vidardha who had arrived in Chedi in search of the royal couple recognized Damayanthi as their princess and she was back by the Queen to Vidarbha with a royal escort.
+Now for Damayandhi, she was greatly distressed at Nala’s desernion of her and roamed in the forest until she came upon a caravan whose members were very hospitable to her and agreed to take her to the neighbouring city the next morning.
+But, as ill luck would have it, that night mad elephant attacked the caravan and killed the merchants.
+When the foriorn Damayanthi came forward voluntarily to given herself up to the animal preferring death the wild beast became submissive and went its way doing her no harm.
+Trusting in God, Damayanthi resumed her journey and reached the city of Chedi whose Queen captivated by the bewitching beauty of Damayanthi allowed her to remain with her as her companion and maid in the meantime some of the messengers of King Bhima of Vidardha who had arrived in Chedi in search of the royal couple recognized Damayanthi as their princess and she was back by the Queen to Vidarbha with a royal escort.

-The sight of the chariot which was whirling through the sky immediately revealed to Damayanthi the charioteer’s mastery over the art of horsemanshop.
+The sight of the chariot which was whirling through the sky immediately revealed to Damayanthi the charioteer’s mastery over the art of horsemanship.
 But the charioteer locked ugly and disease!
-However, in and all out effort to identify Nala.
-Damayanthi was prepared to go to any length.
-She employed several strategies whereby she could identify some of the unique skills that Nala had possessed including proficincy in the culinary arts and her strategies did yield truth.
+However, in and all our effort to identify Nala, she was prepared to go to any length.
+She employed several strategies whereby she could identify some of the unique skills that Nala had possessed including proficiency in the culinary arts and her strategies that yield truth.